1980is/kubernetes/kcna.md

 ## Service Mesh

 A service mesh is a dedicated infrastructure layer for making communication between services safe, observable, and reliable.
 A service mesh is a special layer for handling service-to-service communication.
 The service here is typically a microservice running in a container orchestrated by Kubernetes.
+The proxies in a service mesh form the data plane.
+This is where networking rules are implemented and shape the traffic flow.
+These rules are managed centrally in the control plane of the service mesh.
+This is where you define how traffic flows from service A to service B and what configuration should be applied to the proxies.

+So instead of writing code and installing libraries, you just write a config file where you tell the service mesh that service A and service B should always communicate encrypted.
+The config is then uploaded to the control plane and distributed to the data plane to enforce the new rule.